mrshmllow/affinity-nix/README.md

 Based on https://github.com/lf-/affinity-crimes and https://affinity.liz.pet/, and uses [ElementalWarrior's wine](https://gitlab.winehq.org/ElementalWarrior/wine).

+There is a sister project which allows you to run these packages on any Linux distro through AppImages, [affinity-everywhere](https://github.com/mrshmllow/affinity-everywhere).

 ## Recent Breaking Changes

 With the release of v3, there has been some changes: